 During the Summer Olympic Games, the world watched as Simone Biles, a four-time Olympic gold medalist and leading gymnast for the United States, took a step back from competition to address an unseen opponent: mental health.
 Around the same time, tennis superstar and four-time Grand Slam champion Naomi Osaka spoke out about her anxiety on and off the court.
 Both women spoke publicly in an effort to prioritize their own mental health and to take care of themselves — and to use their platforms to call greater attention to the importance of emotional well-being.

-Senior forward field hockey player Kendall Moore can relate.
+Field hockey alumna Kendall Moore, BA’22 (Flor) can relate.
 “It is an important topic, no matter if you are a professional or student-athlete,” says Moore.
 “An athlete’s mindset and mental health are just as important as physical health.”

 During the COVID-19 pandemic, Moore realized that she, along with many of her fellow student-athletes, were struggling.
 “I thought it would be nice to have a group or club on campus to meet and talk,” she says.